 A fixed deposit is an ideal investment instrument for many, especially if you want to invest in a low-risk instrument and earn stable returns.
 Furthermore, in the last few years, the process of booking an FD has gotten simpler.

 Knowing what is included in the receipt can help you better understand this document.
-Here is a standard fixed deposit receipt format regarding the information it contains:
+Here is a standard fixed deposit receipt format regarding the information and features of fixed deposit receipts:

 Investor Details |